slipstream/SlipStreamDocumentation/docs/advanced_tutorial/slipstream-ecosystem.rst

    :align: left

 **Clara** develops cloud applications for people within her organization.
-She benefits from SlipStream be creating a rich catalog of services that can be automatically and reliably deployed.
+She benefits from SlipStream by creating a rich catalog of services that can be automatically and reliably deployed.

 --------------------